 - Use fans to eliminate moisture in your bathroom and kitchen areas.

 - Use a dehumidifier in rooms with excessive humidity.

 - Open your windows to air out your home when it is not too cold outside.

 - Do not hang wet clothes inside your home.

 - Do not over-water your plants.
-Contain them to one area of your home.
+Contain them in one area of your home.

 - Inspect plumbing and household appliances for leaks.
 Make repairs as needed.

-- Put towels in your window sill to catch excess moisture.
+- Put towels on your window sill to catch excess moisture.

 - Turn up your heat to prevent condensation from forming.

 - Install storm windows during the winter.